makaksel/when-my-meeting/README.md

 # When My Meeting

-A small cross-platform desktop app that shows your upcoming meetings and helps you keep track of your schedule.
+A cross-platform desktop app that shows your upcoming meetings and helps you keep track of your schedule.

 ## Features